All Episodes

 What do you think that means?

-Uh curb the escalating cost of health care, government initiatives to curb uh the Let me tell you something.
+Curb the escalating cost of health care, government initiatives to curb the.

-We are hearing ladies and gentlemen, the Democrats are all over the board now.
+We are hearing, ladies and gentlemen, the Democrats are all over the board now.

-Uh Hillary got it started, other Democrats are picking it up.
+Other Democrats are picking it up.

-That essentially is price controls, that is government control, that is socialized medicine, it's one of the blanks of it anyway, one of the legs of the stool that need to be built in order for there to be a full-fledged government-run health care system.
+It's one of the blanks of it anyway, one of the legs of the stool that need to be built in order for there to be a full-fledged government-run healthcare system.

 Plus, they pay people who are not working for them anymore.

-They cover their health care, they cover their pensions.
+They cover their pensions.

-The federal governments or the um uh or the or the automakers.
+The federal governments or the automakers.

 And I know what they want.

-Uh what what they want is national health care.
+What they want is national health care.

 They want national health care so they can offload their massive health care contracts onto you and me and other taxpayers.

-Uh they want pension legislation that will offload their lucrative employee pensions on to the taxpayers.
+They want pension legislation that will offload their lucrative employee pensions on to the taxpayers.

 This is what they want, folks.